douhthood/vector_sample_code/data/Vectorize Data.md

 - [Download a pre-built Augmented ONNX embedding model](../ONNX/Download%20prebuilt%20Augmented%20ONNX%20file.md)
 - [Load the embedding model into Oracle Database 23ai](../ONNX/Load%20the%20ONNX%20model.md)

+The table is small, so it can all be loaded into a PLSQL table and updated in a single transaction.

 ```SQL
 set serveroutput on;
 set timing on;